 Kula et al. (2021) performed a randomized control trial to study the viability and efficacy of online culturally informed training among nursing students.
 The researchers incorporated 72 respondents who were randomly allocated into the intervention (n = 34) and control (n = 38) groups (Kula et al., 2021).
-The researchers applied a univariate analysis that showed a noteworthy pre- and post-intervention advancement in the knowledge domain; F (1,69) =3.05, p = .024 (Kula et al., 2021).
+The researchers applied a univariate analysis that showed a noteworthy pre- and post-intervention advancement in the knowledge domain: F (1,69) =3.05, p = .024 (Kula et al., 2021).
 Kula et al. (2021) discovered that nurses can strengthen their cultural competence and knowledge of health disparities, health perils among minority groups, and appropriate treatment modalities (Kula et al., 2021).
 Cultural competence training and education programs boost provider's cultural competence and knowledge enabling them to translate the knowledge into practice to accomplish optimal health outcomes.
 These findings indicated that cultural competence education programs contend with improved provider competence.
 As such, this aligns with the goal of the project which is recognizing and assessing the impact of a cultural competence education program.

 Lin and Hsu (2020) led a randomized control study that randomly assigned respondents to the experimental (n=47) and control (n=50) groups.
 The study intended to consider the impact of training and educating nurses on cultural competence.
-The findings had a direct influence on the standard score of the experimental group which had a score of 0.51 greater than the control group (Lin & Hsu, 2020).
-The investigators established that inclusive cultural competence scores in the experimental classification were 3.17 at follow-up and 3.23 at post-intervention higher than the control group which accounted for 3.04 at follow-up and 3.17 at post-intervention (Lin & Hsu, 2020).
+The findings directly influenced the experimental group's standard score, which had a score of 0.51 greater than the control group (Lin & Hsu, 2020).
+The investigators established that inclusive cultural competence scores in the experimental classification were 3.17 at follow-up and 3.23 at post-intervention, higher than the control group, which accounted for 3.04 at follow-up and 3.17 at post-intervention (Lin & Hsu, 2020).
 The findings are consistent with the goals of the SPP of introducing cultural competence education to boost nurses’ cultural aptitude and overall competence (Lin & Hsu, 2020).
 Grounded on the findings, inculcating health professionals vis-à-vis cultural competence can result in higher scores.
 The results can be used to inform the implementation of the project and validate its objective that cultural competence education programs enhance the cultural aptitude of nurses.

 Chae et al. (2020) who conducted a systematic review underlined the significance of investigating the impact of cultural competence education in healthcare settings.
 The researchers adapted eleven studies in a randomized (n=5) and non-randomized control trial (n=6) design (Chae et al., 2020).
 These studies revealed that there were constructive relationships between cultural competence education initiatives and enhanced healthcare professional outcomes.
-In this case, the findings indicated that the intervention augmented the competence of clinicians by amplifying their cultural awareness of racial disparities, self-efficacy, and knowledge.
-The positive correlations between clinicians’ professional outcomes with cultural competence education programs are crucial in reinforcing better patient outcomes and satisfaction (Chae et al., 2020).
+In this case, the findings indicated that the intervention augmented clinicians' competence by amplifying their cultural awareness of racial disparities, self-efficacy, and knowledge.
+The positive correlations between clinicians’ professional outcomes and cultural competence education programs are crucial in reinforcing better patient outcomes and satisfaction (Chae et al., 2020).
 As a principal investigator, the article will inform the selection of a befitting education program that can ultimately enhance nurses’ cultural competencies within the continuum of mental health care.
-Most importantly, based on the findings, the principal investigator gains profound insights into the intervention such as optimal professional outcomes that align with the patient's diverse health needs.
+Most importantly, based on the findings, the principal investigator gains profound insights into the intervention, such as optimal professional outcomes that align with the patient's diverse health needs.